 Joséphine Vigouroux

-Expatriation is often synonymous with a blank page: adapting to a new position, discovering a new city...but it is also about finding the "right" school that will allow your child to be well integrated and happy.
+Moving abroad often feels like a fresh start: adapting to a new job, discovering a new city... but it's also about finding the 'right' school to ensure your child is well-integrated and happy.

-So how do you choose the right school when you are an expatriate in Paris?
+So, how do you choose the right school when you're an expatriate in Paris?
 Discover all our tips!

-If you are planning an expatriation abroad, sending your child to a French school can be a good way to ensure continuity with the language and culture.
-Moving abroad with your child can be a real change of scenery.
-Immersing your child in a French school allows him/her to have a privileged contact with the language and culture of his/her country.
-Educating your child in a French school will provide continuity with the French school program.
-You are an expatriate and the French educational system seems difficult to understand?
+If you are considering moving abroad, enrolling your child in a French school can be a good way to ensure continuity with their language and culture.
+Moving abroad with your child can truly disrupt their familiar routines.
+Immersing your child in a French school allows them to maintain a special connection with their home country's language and culture.
+Enrolling your child in a French school will provide continuity with the French curriculum.
+Are you an expatriate and find the French education system difficult to understand?
 We decode it for you here.

 An expatriate child can also jump into the deep end if you feel that the right school for your child is a local one.
 Expatriation is a unique experience that allows a child to be totally immersed in the culture of the host country.
 This can facilitate integration into the country and make your expatriation a challenge for your child.
 Enrolling your child in a local school can be a unique cultural and linguistic experience.
 Although difficult at first, choosing a local school has many advantages for a long-term expatriation.
 What's more, enrolling your child in a local school will provide an introduction to a new curriculum, and if your child already speaks the local language at home, it's a good way to extend language learning and maximize the expatriation experience.